capnproto/capnproto-java/README.md

 - `make` - builds the compiler, runtime, generates the code for tests and benchmarks, and runs the tests.
 - `make benchmark` - runs various benchmarks cases.

+Travis CI is set up to build some sample schema, and run tests via Maven.